lccambiaghi/data-engineering-bootcamp/docs/2-dbt-notes.md

 - You can execute the query and see which are the values breaking the tests

 Can save test failures in an audit table.

+## Data contracts

+Can define contracts in `schema.yml` and set contract enforced.